dfe-analytical-services/local-authority-interactive-tool/.github/ISSUE_TEMPLATE/add_feature.md

 ---
-name: Developer: Add feature
+name: 'Developer: Add feature'
-about: Propose a new feature for the project
+about: 'Propose a new feature for the project'
 title: '[Feature]: '
 labels: 'enhancement'
 assignees: ''